INRS enjoys an enviable worldwide reputation and regularly joins forces with others to bring innovative projects to fruition.

 Whether it’s to fight doping in sports, provide renewable energy for all, analyze social issues on different continents, or find innovative solutions to climate change, cancer, or social inequalities, INRS faculty are widely sought after for their expertise in many fields—water sciences, health sciences, urban studies, nanofabrication, ultra-fast photonics, telecommunications—and are recognized both nationally and internationally.

 Many research projects are conducted in partnership with teams from various countries, and INRS is also active in a number of international scientific networks.

 A multicultural community

-INRS is home to students from some 40 countries including Morocco, Tunisia, Italy, Germany, India, China, Vietnam, and Mexico.
+INRS is home to students from some 40 countries including Morocco, Tunisia, Italy, India, Iran, China, and Vietnam.
 In fact, international students account for more than 60% of the student body.
 Studying at INRS means learning to do research at a leading international graduate research and training institution in a stimulating, friendly, and cosmopolitan environment where you can contribute to scientific advances in fields that are beneficial to everyone.